Congressional stagnation in the United States: Incumbency financial advantage

 One of the main reasons incumbents seem to have such a complete advantage over challengers is because of their significantly better financed campaigns.
 In the 1990s the typical incumbent in a contested election had somewhere between 83 and 93 percent of what was spent by all the candidates in the district, and these incumbents typically captured about 64 to 67 percent of the vote.

 The figures should be used with discretion, however, as half the incumbents dominated spending in their area to an even greater extent.
 If anything, this analysis may even understate how great the incumbency campaign finance advantage predetermines the election outcome, as the analysis examines only contested elections.
 For instance, in the 2000 election cycle, 64 incumbents ran for reelection unchallenged because the opposition party did not even mount a nominal challenge.

 Specifically for the 2000 election, incumbents spent 92.8 percent of total money and received 67.3 percent of the vote.
 In the elections from 1992 to 2000, there were 1,643 contested House seats in which there was a challenged incumbent.
 In 905 of these (55 percent of the total), the incumbents spent 84% or more of the total spending.
 These elections resulted in 904 victories for the incumbents, and one loss.

 The single exception was the defeat of Democratic Congressman Dan Rostenkowski in the Fifth Congressional District of Illinois.
 Rostenkowski had already served 18 terms as a Congressman, and spent close to $2.5 million on the election compared to the $133,000 spent by his Republican opponent.
-Nevertheless, this financing advantage of 22:1 was unable to save him from a 52-46 percent defeat.
+Nevertheless, this financing advantage of 22:1 was unable to save him from a 52–46 percent defeat.
 The advantage that opponent Michael Flanagan had over Rostenkowski in this case was that he wasn't involved in a 17-count federal investigation in "misuse of personal and congressional funds, extortion of gifts and cash, and obstruction of justice."
 The Rostenkowski example is frequently cited in claims that money does not buy elections.

 While there is a correlation between money raised and winning elections, there are some who argue there may not be a direct causation: or more simply, you cannot buy an election.

 Gerrymandering

 Gerrymandering is a widely used, and often legal, tactic in the United States.
 In the U.S., gerrymandering typically involves the "packing and cracking" method, but other tactics have also been used.
-However, there is little evidence that redistricting has had any substantial effect on increased congressional stagnation in the United States.
-While some incumbents have had success in having district lines drawn to their liking, others have had the opposite experience.
+While most incumbents have had success in having district lines drawn to their liking, few have had the opposite experience.